Post-Training Corrections for Improved Time-Series Forecasting: Experiments

 \section{Experiments}

+We evaluate our post-training correction framework on a diverse set of real-world time-series forecasting tasks to demonstrate its consistent performance improvements.

+Our experiments span multiple forecasting models and datasets, emphasizing both the robustness and scalability of the approach.

-We evaluate our framework across diverse real-world time series tasks, demonstrating consistent improvements in forecast accuracy.
-All experiments use standard benchmarks and open-source implementations.
-All experiments were conducted on a server equipped with 2× Intel Xeon E5-2690 v4 CPUs (56 cores total), 512 GB RAM, and 6× NVIDIA Tesla P100 GPUs (16 GB each), though only one GPU was used per run.
+All experiments were performed on a server with the following hardware configuration: 2x Intel Xeon E5-2690 v4 CPUs (56 cores total), 512 GB RAM, and 6x NVIDIA Tesla P100 GPUs (16 GB each).
+For each run, a single GPU was used.